Madinat al-Zahra: House of the Water Basin

 The House of the Water Basin (Vivienda de la Alberca in Spanish) is a structure located south of the Court of the Pillars.
-It was part of a complex of residences which stood between the Dar al-Mulk and the Salon Rico.
+It was part of a complex of residences which stood between the Dar al-Mulk and the Salón Rico.
 The house is believed to date from the first years of construction at Madinat al-Zahra, although parts of the floor plan were likely modified afterwards.
 Antonio Vallejo Triano has proposed that this house was a residence of al-Hakam II before he became caliph in 961.
 The site was excavated by Félix Hernández Jiménez and Rafael Manzano Martos between 1975 and 1982 and, as of 2018, was still being examined by archeologists.

 The building is laid out along an east-west axis and is centered around a square courtyard.
 Its original entrance was on the north side and led directly into the courtyard.
 On both the west and east sides were two rectangular chambers, one behind the other, whose entrances were aligned with the central axis of the courtyard.
 Smaller chambers were also located along the sides of the building.
 Behind the eastern chambers was a private bathhouse or hammam which consisted of three chambers of decreasing size, heated using the traditional Roman hypocaust system under its marble floors.
 Marble decoration was added to the bath by Ja'far in 961-62.

 The courtyard of the house was occupied by two symmetrical sunken gardens and by a water basin at the middle of the courtyard's western side, after which the house is named.
 The gardens were surrounded by raised walkways that ran around the edge of the courtyard and were split by another walkway down the middle between them.
 Water channels also ran along the edges of the courtyard and brought water to the basin.
 The gardens were planted with low-growing plants like lavender, oleander, myrtle, basil, and celery.
 The main halls on either side were accessed through an arcade with three horseshoe arches resting on columns, partly reconstructed today.
 The arches are framed by an alfiz filled with carved vegetal ornamentation.
 D. Fairchild Ruggles, a scholar of historic Islamic gardens, indicates that the garden of this house is also known as the "Prince's Garden" and may have been enjoyed by elite residents of the palaces.